The materials you need to start a garden can add up in cost. Here are six ideas for starting a garden on a budget without breaking the bank.

 Overwhelm is a common feeling when starting any new hobby or lifestyle.
 Take that daily yoga routine I’ve been wanting to start, or learning to play the ukulele.
 It just seems too much to take on if I also add a budget restriction.
-It makes me want to throw in the towel before I’ve started.
+It makes me want to throw in the towel before I’ve started!

 See, sometimes we let feelings of overwhelm talk us into procrastinating because the problem just seems too big to overcome.
 But let’s see if we can find some small, actionable steps that help us move forward with our garden plans (before procrastination sets in) even if we are cash-strapped.

-Speaking of overwhelm, I wrote more on that topic in my post 7 ways to start a new homestead.
+Speaking of overwhelm, I wrote more on that topic in my article 7 ways to start a new homestead.
 It highlights more things you can do while saving money for your big garden dreams.

-Budget Action 1: Start Slow
+Garden on a Budget – Action 1: Start Slow

-It would be easy to spend upwards of $1,000 a year* buying many of the necessary supplies and equipment, and in the end, I think you might be hard pressed to grow $1,000 worth of food in those first few years.
+It would be easy to spend upwards of $1,000 a year* buying many of the necessary supplies and equipment!
+However, it would be very difficult to grow $1,000 worth of food in those first few years.

 Start small, and the money you spend on development can be gradual to match the gradually increasing return.
 Expect your first year to be the starting point that it is.
 There’s no where to go but up!

-*$1,000 was a random number I made up.
+*$1,000 is a random number I made up.
 Someone who is building a shed, raising chickens, and putting up fences might spend more than that, while someone building a single raised bed in their backyard may spend less than that.

-Budget Action 2: Observe More, Do Less
+Garden on a Budget – Action 2: Observe More, Do Less

-As I developed my previous permaculture edible landscape over the course of eight years (complete with berry bushes, fruit trees, rain gardens, raised vegetable beds, a composting system, and more), one thing we said over and over is how thankful I was to have a restricted budget.
+As I developed my previous permaculture edible landscape over the course of eight years (complete with berry bushes, fruit trees, rain gardens, raised beds on the driveway, a composting system, and more), one thing I said over and over is how thankful I was to have a restricted budget.